rowlandcoping/cheese-and-beer/TESTING.md

 Whilst allauth does great things, it also insists on users providing a username.
 Whilst this used to be good pratice in reality few sites these days require this, and most signin activity requires a username.
 I was able to set up Django so that allauth used the e-mail address to login, but when I tested the signup process without a required username it started throwing errors.
 I tried various combinations of settings before I realised I would have no choice but to customise the user model.
 The solution I found, alongside various settings, was to set up a reciever in my user account model which, presave, would set the username to the same value as the e-mail address.
 That way the field would easily be populated with a unique value.
 I feel sure a neater solution must exist (although this is about the neatest solution I've seen so far) but nothing that makes for such a seamless user experience.

+UNUPLOADED FILES PERSIST ON PAGE REFRESH

+When uploading an image with Django, I have been able to use javascrip to preview files in the form and a cancel button to remove any such files and prevent the image uploading.
+However, if the page is refreshed the file previously selected seems to persist in the cache (this was also a problem with Boutique Ado).
+It could lead to a user unwittingly updating a file.
+I have searched a lot for answers of doing this in the view - in the end I simply set Javascript to clear the field on page reload.